| Instructor | Benjamin Noble · b2noble@ucsd.edu |

 - Attendance and Participation (15%) including attending lecture synchronously, turning your camera on, and actively participating in lab activities and discussions.

-- Lab assignments (25%) completed in class and submitted at the end of each session, graded for effort and participation.
+- Lab assignments (25%) completed in class and submitted on Canvas at the end of each session, graded for completion.

-- Problem sets (30%) to be completed individually, applying key course concepts.
+- Homework (30%) to be completed individually, applying key course concepts.

 Attendance and Participation (15%)